SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   - 1st request times out after 3s, and falls back to CSR.
   - one second after the timeout, the current render finishes.
   - the 2nd request returns SSR after only 2s of waiting.

+- `debug` is a boolean that, when set to `true`, enables extra logs that are useful for troubleshooting SSR issues.
+In production environments, you should set `debug` to `false` to avoid an excessive number of logs.
+Regardless, the SSR timeout log will capture `SSR rendering exceeded timeout...` even if the `debug` flag is set to `false`.

+  The default value is `false`.

+  **Note**: This property is available in version 3.1.0 and later.

 ## Troubleshooting